nicholasaleks/Damn-Vulnerable-Drone/Readme.md

   * Drone Wifi Client Data Leakage
   * Live Drone Video Camera Streaming

-# Operating Modes
+# Installation

 To support a wide variety of users and use cases Damn Vulnerable Drone can be deployed in two modes.

+Note: Both installation modes require internet access.

-### Full-Deploy Mode
+## Full-Deploy Mode Installation

-"Full-Deploy Mode" allows for Damn Vulnerable Drone to use a virtually simulated wifi network as the data-link connection between the Ground Station and Drone Companion Computer.
+"Full-Deploy Mode" allows for the most realistic virtual drone hacking simulation.
+It deploys a virtually simulated wifi network that you can interact with.
+This virtual wifi network acts as the data-link connection between the Ground Station and Drone Companion Computer, allowing for interesting attack scenarios...

 The system requirements to run "Full-Deploy Mode" a Kali VM with the following minimum requirements:
 * Kali Linux VM (Ubuntu 22.04 is also supported)
   * 8-16 GB RAM